Jovo Martinović

 Jovo Martinović is a freelance investigative journalist in Montenegro, known for his reporting on organized crime in Europe and war criminals in the Balkans.
-His reporting has appeared in international news outlets, including The Economist, Time, Newsday and the Financial Times.
+His works appeared in The Economist, Time, Newsday and the Financial Times.
 Among his noteworthy projects was helping produce a Vice News documentary on a gang of jewel thieves known as the Pink Panthers.
 Since October 22, 2015 he has been in prison in Montenegro and has been charged with involvement in a drug trafficking ring.
 Rights groups such as the Committee to Protect Journalists, Reporters Without Borders and Human Rights Watch have criticized Montenegro’s government for failing to provide evidence justifying the charges or pre-trial detention for over one year.

-Work as a Journalist
+Works

 Prior to his imprisonment, Martinović worked for 15 years on stories about crime and war criminals, and developed sources within criminal organizations.
 Martinović worked on an American Radioworks documentary, Massacre at Cuska, which focused on a 1999 attack on an ethnic Albanian village in Kosovo by a Serbian death squad that left 41 unarmed civilians dead.
 Furthermore, he worked for more than 10 years with Matt McAllester, a Pulitzer-winning reporter for Newsday, investigating war criminals and organized crime groups in the Balkans.
 In 2014, he worked with VICE on a documentary series called "Pink Panthers," about a renowned ring of Balkan thieves who are suspected of stealing hundreds of millions in gold and jewels from some of the world’s most-expensive jewelers.
 When he was detained, Martinović was producing a documentary film for CAPA Presse, a French production company.